 Owning a house in Anchorage is getting too expensive.
 As a homeowner and small business owner, Harriet understands that property taxes are government confiscation of our money.
 Every dollar we collect must be for a service we want and need.
 In addition, there's a limit to how much we can afford to pay.
 Harriet will pinch pennies to keep taxes in line, and look for ways to broaden the tax base so homeowners' share of costs is controlled.

 Good Schools and Safe Neighborhoods for Kids

 As a former School Board President, Harriet understands the importance of excellent schools, and her record shows she knows what it takes to make them happen.
-On the Assembly, she will support School Board actions to continue improving our schools.
-In her new position, she will also focus on making sure kids have safe neighborhoods in which to live and play when they are out of class.
+On the Assembly, she supported School Board actions to continue improve our schools, making sure kids have safe neighborhoods in which to live and play when they are out of class.
 We need safe, well-maintained parks, we need patrol cars in our neighborhood streets, and we need local government to respond quickly and effectively to resident concerns.

 Strong Local Business Community

 As a small business owner supporting herself in the media and advertising industry, Harriet understands the challenge of finding clients, satisfying their needs, and paying the bills to keep operating.
 She has made it work for many years.
 Business owners don't need aggravation from the city, such as ill-planned road construction projects, and they can benefit from a state government that thinks in business terms.
 Harriet supports the Anchorage Economic Development Corporation and will take the policy actions to continue our city's two decades of steady economic growth.